Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Background

 \subsection{NC1 Thresholds and Threshold Robustness}

-We use NC1~$< 0.01$ as the collapse criterion for ReLU networks and NC1~$< 0.05$ for GELU, Tanh, and shallow networks (depth $\leq 3$).
-This distinction reflects an empirical ceiling: non-ReLU activations and shallow MLPs plateau in the NC1 range 0.03--0.08 rather than below 0.01, consistent with weaker global collapse under these conditions~\cite{kothapalli2022review}.
+We use NC1~$<0.01$ as the collapse criterion for the positively homogeneous activations (the rectified linear unit, ReLU~\citep{nair2010relu}, and its leaky variant, LeakyReLU~\citep{maas2013rectifier}) and NC1~$<0.05$ for the smooth or bounded activations (the hyperbolic tangent, Tanh~\citep{lecun1998efficient}, and the Gaussian error linear unit, GELU~\citep{hendrycks2016gelu}) and for shallow networks (depth~$\leq 3$).
+The sigmoid linear unit (SiLU)~\citep{elfwing2018sigmoid,ramachandran2017searching} does not cleanly cross either threshold within the 1000-epoch Phase-2 budget; for SiLU only, we report \featnorm\ at the epoch of minimum Phase-2 NC1 (Section~\ref{sec:activation}).
+The distinction reflects an empirical ceiling: the non-homogeneous activations and shallow MLPs saturate in the NC1 range 0.03--0.08, consistent with weaker global collapse under these conditions~\citep{kothapalli2022neural}.

-A natural concern is whether reported differences in \fnthresh\ across conditions are artefacts of using different NC1 thresholds rather than genuine differences in collapse geometry.
-We address this with two arguments (Table~\ref{tab:robustness}).
+A natural concern is whether the resulting differences in \fnthresh\ across conditions are artefacts of the chosen NC1 levels rather than genuine collapse-geometry differences.
+Two arguments rule this out (Table~\ref{tab:robustness}).

-\textbf{Threshold robustness for ReLU configs.} For all ReLU networks---where NC1 reaches 0.01 cleanly---we verify that \fnthresh\ is stable across the range NC1~$\in \{0.01, 0.02\}$.
-Across six condition groups (depths 5 and 7, widths 128 and 256, weight decays $10^{-5}$ and $5\times10^{-5}$), the ratio \fnthresh(NC1~$<0.02$) / \fnthresh(NC1~$<0.01$) ranges from 0.86 to 1.27 with a mean of 1.10.
-This $\pm10\%$ variation is smaller than the between-pair gap (44\%) and smaller than the between-activation gap, confirming that the main conclusions are not sensitive to the precise threshold in this range.
+\textbf{Threshold robustness for the strict (NC1~$<0.01$) regime.} Across six ReLU condition groups (depths 5 and 7, widths 128 and 256, weight decays $10^{-5}$ and $5\times10^{-5}$), the ratio \fnthresh(NC1~$<0.02$)/\fnthresh(NC1~$<0.01$) ranges from 0.86 to 1.17 with mean 1.08.
+This modest variation is smaller than both the between-pair gaps (22.7--458\%; Section~\ref{sec:threshold}) and the between-activation gap, so conclusions are insensitive to the precise NC1 cutoff within this range.

-\textbf{Threshold choice for non-ReLU configs.} For GELU, Tanh, and shallow networks, NC1~$< 0.05$ is not a different analytical choice---it is the \emph{minimum achievable} threshold given the empirical ceiling.
-These networks do not fail to reach NC1~$< 0.01$; their collapse dynamics saturate at a higher NC1 level.
-Using NC1~$< 0.05$ captures the same collapse event (the steepest NC1 descent) for these conditions as NC1~$< 0.01$ does for ReLU.
-The \fnthresh\ differences between activations therefore reflect genuine differences in equilibrium feature geometry, not measurement artefacts.
+\textbf{Threshold choice for the non-homogeneous regime.} For GELU, Tanh, and shallow networks, NC1~$<0.05$ is the minimum achievable threshold given the empirical ceiling, not a free analytical choice.
+For SiLU, the minimum Phase-2 NC1 estimator recovers \featnorm\ to within $5\%$ of the mean-over-plateau and end-of-Phase-2 alternatives (Section~\ref{sec:activation}), so the methodological choice does not affect SiLU's qualitative placement.
+The \fnthresh\ differences between activations therefore reflect genuine equilibrium-geometry differences, not measurement artefacts.